2021-22 After School Program registration is open!

-Lauri Ann West Community Center’s Arts & Enrichment Program is offered at the Community Center each day after school, following the FCASD calendar.
+Lauri Ann West Community Center’s Arts & Enrichment Program is offered at the Center each day after school, following the FCASD calendar.
 It is a two hour program for Kindergarten through 5th grade students.
 The program is a unique combination of a relaxed atmosphere and enriching activities that are sure to inspire and complement individual interests.

 - Maker Studio: The Lauri Ann West Community Center’s Maker’s Studio is a space for students to make, play and design using “real stuff” – the same materials, tools and processes used by professional artists, builders, programmers and creators of all kinds.
 It is a place where physical materials and digital media resources intersect; where students are encouraged to be curious, creative, experimental and innovative.
 By framing creative action as a means of problem-solving, our young makers explore their original ideas by using basic crafting skills like woodworking and sewing, as well as tech-based learning such as circuit making, digital imaging and stop-motion animation.
 Sample projects have included the construction of cardboard houses and furniture, experimentation of Sculpey clay and the creation of personal sculptures, the development of paper circuits, the design of pop-up books and the construction of a hydraulic hand.
 Interested in helping keep the Maker Studio stocked and thriving?
 Please consider donating materials from this list!

 - Arrival and Departure: Children are welcomed as they arrive by bus from Fox Chapel Area Schools: Dorseyville, Fairview, Hartwood, Kerr and O’Hara.
 Parents pick up and sign out children inside the room, by 6:00 PM each day.

-Transportation: The Center provides bus transportation from Dorseyville, Fairview, Hartwood, Kerr and O’Hara.
+- Transportation: The Center provides bus transportation from Dorseyville, Fairview, Hartwood, Kerr and O’Hara.
 All children who register for the program will automatically be registered for the bus.
 If you do not wish bus transportation, you must email and request to completely opt out of the service.

 The Lauri Ann West Community Center is an equal opportunity facility committed to sustaining an inclusive culture.
 The Lauri Ann West Community Center does not discriminate on the basis of disability, veteran status or any other basis protected under federal, state or local laws.